EasonC13/sui-integration-examples/README.md

 ![Sponsored Transaction Diagram](images/sponsor.png)

 The Lambda function `sui-sign-sponsored-transaction` is responsible for signing the sponsored transaction.
+Sponsor signer private key is stored in AWS Secrets Manager.

 Here's an example of client code: